Preparing For A Second Baby With A Toddler

 Finally, Don’t Be Afraid To Ask For Help!

-Having a second baby with a toddler is no easy task, and if you have family or friends who want to help, let them.
+Preparing for a second baby with a toddler is no easy task, and if you have family or friends who want to help, let them.
 If you don’t have that support network and you are feeling a little overwhelmed and need some help there are plenty of organisations out there.
 Don’t be afraid to ask.
 Network with other parents, maybe someone from your toddler’s preschool group.
 Sometimes just having a coffee with someone in a similar position can give you great relief and make you feel human again.

 On a lighter note, ask your toddler for help.
 They can help with handing nappies over, fetching a bottle or putting things away.
 As they get a bit older they can help with keeping an eye on their younger brother or sister, and feel proud that they can be so useful!
 Sometimes it’s the small things that make a difference.